Radar Systems Training Fundamentals:

 - How the radar range equation is used to estimate radar system performance including received power, target SNR, and maximum detection range.

 - System design and external factors driving radar system performance including transmitter power, antenna gain, pulse duration, system bandwidth, target RCS, and RF propagation.

 - Radar Measurements.
 Target ranging, target bearing, target size estimation, radar range resolution, range rate, Doppler velocity, and radar line-of-sight horizon.

 - Radar Range Equation.
-Description of factors affecting radar detection performance; system design choices such transmit power, antenna, signal frequency, and system bandwidth; external factors including target reflectivity, clutter, atmospheric attenuation and RF signal propagation; use of radar range equation for estimating receive power, target signal-to-noise ratio (SNR), and maximum detection range.
+Description of factors affecting radar detection performance; system design choices such as transmit power, antenna, signal frequency, and system bandwidth; external factors including target reflectivity, clutter, atmospheric attenuation, and RF signal propagation; use of radar range equation for estimating receive power, target signal-to-noise ratio (SNR), and maximum detection range.

 - Target and Clutter Reflectivity.
 Target radar cross section (RCS), Swerling model for fluctuating targets, volume and surface clutter, and ground and ocean clutter models.

 - Propagation of RF Signals.
 Free space propagation, atmospheric attenuation, ducting, and significance of RF transmit frequency.